-- First (e.g., the first training to be held in your community, the first program in conjunction with local schools, the first PSA created by Media-Smart Youth participants) - Largest (e.g., biggest community health fair, most participants-be sure you can back your numbers up) - Unusual/unique (e.g., the translation of We Can!-based materials into Tagalog) - Compelling (e.g., a success story of a family from an at-risk community)
+- First (such as the first training to be held in your community, the first program in conjunction with local schools, the first PSA created by Media-Smart Youth participants); - Largest (such as biggest community health fair, most participants-be sure you can back your numbers up); - Unusual/unique (such as the translation of We Can!-based materials into Tagalog); or - Compelling (such as a success story of a family from an at-risk community).

-TIP: Keep an eye open for local/regional/state health reports (e.g., reports with local or regional statistics regarding weight or diabetes), new health or obesity-related policies or legislation, or national research news related to We Can! topics that you could localize with your area's own statistics as a way to talk about how your programming is working toward a solution.
+TIP: Keep an eye open for local/regional/state health reports (such as reports with local or regional statistics regarding weight or diabetes), new health or obesity-related policies or legislation, or national research news related to We Can! topics that you could localize with your area's own statistics as a way to talk about how your programming is working toward a solution.